 Which is a shame, because these are REALLY interesting stories.
 And while writing anything about them would give away more than I would want (including the character’s names), I can unequivocally state that the two lead actors give it everything they’ve got.
 Sarah Greene (who takes on the “The Likeness” portion) and Killian Scott (“In the Woods”) are terrific.
 Easy to watch, and even when the dialogue is at its most hackneyed (which, sadly, becomes more and more prevalent as we get deeper in to the two stories), they pursue a truth with everything they have.
 Greene is asked to do the more impossible to believe, but she manages to do some of the very heavy lifting with as little extraneous effort as possible.
 The same cannot be said for Mr. Scott.
 As his story goes further and further off the reservation, so does his character-work and mooring.
 It’s really not his fault.
 Nonetheless, it takes us out of the story.

-The rest of the cast is made up of your classic UK character actors, the most notable being Conleth Hill, better known as GoT’s Varys.
+The rest of the cast is made up of your classic UK and Irish character actors, the most notable being Conleth Hill, better known as GoT’s Varys.
 Alas, he is asked to be maybe the most caricatured version of a police chief ever.
 It’s positively “Naked Gun”-esque.
 But there are some standout performances.
-Tom Vaughan-Lawlor (The Avengers’ Ebony Maw) and Moe Dunford (Aethewulf in “Vikings”) are both terrific as colleagues of the Scott and Greene.
+Tom Vaughan-Lawlor (The Avengers’ Ebony Maw) and Moe Dunford (Aethewulf in “Vikings”) are both terrific as colleagues of Scott and Greene.
 And the young actors in flashback are mostly terrific, especially the projection of innocence shown by Ellie O’Halloran, and the too-early weariness portrayed by Aoife Fitzpatrick.
 And kudos to first-timer Michael D’Arcy, as he is asked to perform terror as a very young lad, which he does quite capably.
 Let’s hope, for his sake, that the directors of each episode found ways to minimize trauma for the pre-adolescent actor.

 Production wise it’s a success.
 The locations are suitably creepy, the overall feel of the photography is distinct (if slightly reminiscent of “Hidden” or “Unforgotten”), and the sets, while obvious, are certainly complete.
 And, while Hauschka is credited as the composer, much of the music seems to be re-purposed from previous entities.
 Still really good and effective, just not new.